thoughtspot/rest-api-sdk/sdks/typescript/DBTApi.md

 # **dbtSearch**
 > any dbtSearch()

-  <span class=\"since-beta-tag\">Version: 9.8.0.cl or later</span>  Gets a list of DBT connection objects by user and organization, available on the ThoughtSpot system.
+  Version: 9.8.0.cl or later  Gets a list of DBT connection objects by user and organization, available on the ThoughtSpot system.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege or `DATAMANAGEMENT` (**Can manage data ThoughtSpot**) privilege  #### About search DBT connection To get details of a specific DBT connection identifier, database connection identifier, database connection name, database name, project name, project identifier, environment identifier , import type and author.     #### Endpoint URL

 ### Example